Guanyem

 Ganemos or Guanyem refers to a set of independent municipal initiatives in Spain seeking to create and improve mechanisms for more direct citizen participation in politics.
 The movement, like 15M, was initiated during the Spanish financial crisis amidst a growing perception of, and disdain for, corruption, privatization, a closed nature of primaries, and political stagnancy caused by the two-party system.
 Ganemos is used for Spanish-speaking communities and Guanyem for Catalan-speaking communities.
+In Galicia, similar lists were called Mareas ("tides").

 History

 The movement began with Guanyem Barcelona (now Barcelona en Comú for legal reasons).
 This political platform was initiated primarily by activists previously involved with movements such as PAH and 15M.
 The group’s manifesto was published on 24 May 2014 and on 10 February 2015 it announced that it would be running in the May 2015 municipal elections with Ada Colau as its mayoral candidate.
 Barcelona en Comú became the minority government with 25% of the electorate.